aro-network/aro-docs/docs/home/overview.md

 # Overview

-**ARO Network** is building **a decentralized, intelligent Edge Cloud**, redefining human's digital experience.
+The **ARO Network** is building a **decentralized, faster, smarter Edge Cloud for the AI era** to redefine the human digital experience.

-Content powers the internet.
-ARO Network delivers fast, intelligent, AI-powered content.
+Content drives the internet.
+The ARO Network delivers fast, intelligent, AI-powered content.

-ARO Network is not pitching the future - ARO is a network scaled from a proven foundation.
-It's now open to the crowd.
+The ARO Network isn’t just a vision for the future—it’s a scalable platform built on a proven foundation, now open to everyone.

-Join ARO Network. **Don't pay for the internet.
+Join the ARO Network. **Don’t pay for the internet.
 Get paid by the internet.**